Applying Classical Geometry Intuition to Quantum Spin: Abstract

 \section{Abstract}

-We present an intuition-building activity for the quantum description of angular momentum.
-Using concepts of orthogonality in space and linear independence, we can logically deduce the relationships between the three spatially orthogonal basis sets of the spin-1/2 system.
-Rather than a mathematically rigorous derivation, the relationships are found by enforcing properties we expect the basis states to have.
-The process highlights the correspondence of quantized spin state properties with classical notions of orthogonality, illustrating differences and connections between geometrical space and Hilbert space and dispelling misconceptions often held by students.
+Using concepts of geometric orthogonality and linear independence, we logically deduce the form of the Pauli spin matrices and the relationships between the three spatially orthogonal basis sets of the spin-1/2 system.
+Rather than a mathematically rigorous derivation, the relationships are found by forcing expectation values of the different basis states to have the properties we expect of a classical, geometric coordinate system.
+The process highlights the correspondence of quantum angular momentum with classical notions of geometric orthogonality, even for the inherently non-classical spin-1/2 system.
+In the process, differences in and connections between geometrical space and Hilbert space are illustrated.